-There’s no denying that the past six months have been an opportunity to try out new payment methods and checkouts for consumers.
-Since March, one in six people have made a contactless purchase for the very first time — and four in five say they’ll carry on using it.
+There’s no denying that since COVID there has been an opportunity to try out new payment methods and checkouts for consumers.
+In March 2020, one in six people made a contactless purchase for the very first time — and four in five said they’d carry on using it.

-Looking ahead, touch-free payments and unified commerce experiences will be critical for creating attractive checkout flows as businesses reopen.
-When asked what would encourage them back in a particular store, consumers called out the following as attractive:
+As we digitize, touch-free payments and unified commerce experiences are critical for creating attractive checkout flows while transitioning to a post-COVID era.
+When asked what do they find attractive now, consumers called out the following:

 But just because demand is growing for touch-free payments doesn’t mean any checkout experience will do.
 To avoid dissuading consumers from your business, it’s important to prioritize payments in your strategy.
 Here’s what else to consider before diving in.

 Whether you decide to upgrade your terminals to accept contactless credit cards, extend the reach of your sales counter with a mobile point of sale (mPOS), or optimize your app with better checkouts, every merchant’s journey with touch-free payments is unique.

 There are, however, a number of high-level pitfalls merchants can avoid with a little preparation.
 Here are three of them to keep in mind as you implement touch-free payments.